 Music - MUSIC 277

-This course explores the relationship between childhood development, late intermediate, and early advanced piano study.
+This course explores the relationship between childhood development, late intermediate and early advanced piano study.
 The content and structure of an intermediate to advance piano student's preparation will be examined.
-This is the third course in the series and emphasizes techniques and methods for teaching the intermediate and early advanced piano student, including the following topics: advanced methods and materials, repertoire, supplemental materials and functional skills, and knowledge of professional organizations.
+This is the third course in the series and emphasizes techniques and methods for teaching the intermediate and early advanced piano student, including the following topics: advanced methods and materials, repertoire, supplemental materials and functional skills and knowledge of professional organizations.
+This course requires all students must meet the requirements of a criminal background check.

 (A requirement that must be completed before taking this course.)